Yale-EEB723/finalproject/code.md

 -clustering algorithms not as sensitive as these synteny-specific programs/detecting synteny at micro-level What to do differently:
 -outgroups
 -Top-level assemblies, which can possess many unplaced scaffolds, were used for.
 Perhaps introducing many low quality scaffolds lead to noise, preventing clustering.

+-macro vs micro synteny: but interesting that long-range papers start off with a more wholescale macrosynteny approach, then extremely manual microsynteny search - very low throughput.
+Antonio's approach